 I married my hunk of a husband in August of 2017, and we got our golden doodle, Bokeh, a few months later.
 You'll probably see more pictures of them than anything else I shoot.
 I'm probably the clumsiest, coffee-loving foodie you'll ever meet, and I'm TERRIBLE with directions.
 Even finding the car is a daily struggle.

 My career in photography isn't like many others I've found.
 I started photography full time after my fifth year in pharmacy school.
 I’d travel all over doing medical missions, but I found myself wanting to take pictures more than I did anything else.
 I couldn’t wait to snag my camera and capture the people and the culture.
 Most of them never having seen a camera before, I have pictures with some of the biggest smiles.
 There’s something about a lens that brings light and life to everything on the other side of it.
 It can be the smallest object, but with the right lighting it makes my heart flutter.

-Hey There, Beautiful People
+Hey There, beautiful people

 So why did I decide to make my job running around for eight hours and capturing the most emotionally charged day of someones life?
 Because that’s how I connect.
 Capturing that beauty through a lens brings me the same emotion that the client on the other side is feeling.
 I get to look back through those pictures and see new moms, lovers, families, and great grandparents overjoyed with the love they get to experience in that moment- and I feel it too.
-There’s a certain level of trust for someone to let you capture that, and I’m priveledged that I would be chosen to be let in.
+There’s a certain level of trust for someone to let you capture that, and I’m privileged that I would be chosen to be let in.